watatomo/enstars-wiki/p/ss.md

 7. Export it as a GIF using "Save for Web (Legacy)"!
 This is the preset I use
 <img src="/enstars-wiki/p/img/ss/2.png" style="width: 419px; height: auto; display: block;">

 And there you have it, a transparent 5\* motion GIF!
-Unless you want to convert it into other formats, scroll down!
+Unless you want to convert it into other formats, then scroll down!

 <img src="/enstars-wiki/p/img/ss/ss_tomoya_gacha90_e.gif" style="width: 288px; height: auto; display: block;">